 “We’ve been exploring any weak points in the entire secure boot infrastructure.
 Since we’ve seen a similar problem with Secure Boot and Kaspersky boot loader before, we thought we should look more closely at that area.
 We’ve done some fuzzing on GRUB2, which is widely used by most Linux distributions, and discovered a vulnerability that transformed out to be much greater than we assumed,” he said.

-Fuzz testing is an automated software testing technique for finding easy to hack security flaws.
+Fuzz testing is an automated software testing technique for finding it easy to hack security flaws.
 Developers randomly offer possible variants of data to the program code until one of these variations exposes a vulnerability.

 Research teams have yet to see hackers exploiting this vulnerability in the wild, he said.
 But attackers have been using suspicious Unified Extensible Firmware Interface (UEFI) bootloaders.